RighteousPenguin/cmbslow/README.md

 * Felix Dusel (felix.dusel@stud-mail.uni-wuerzburg.de)

 This project has been developed for:
-Poster Project, Cosmology ASTR407, lectured by Doulas Scott University of British Columbia, Vancouver, Canada
+Poster Project, Cosmology ASTR407, lectured by Doulas Scott.
+University of British Columbia, Vancouver, Canada